Skip to content

 Remove the loop in a linked list

-after we can find the reference p and q.
+After we can find the reference p and q.
+First, we need to find the length of a loop in the linked list.

-find and remove loop in linked list
+Figure 3: Remove the loop in a linked list

 Length of the loop in the linked list

-and when the one reference value becomes equal to the second reference then we stop traversing. and the number of nodes that a reference traverses is the length of the loop in the linked list.
+To find the length of the loop in the linked list, we traverse one reference one node at a time among both references, and we count the number of nodes traversed by the reference.
+When the one reference value becomes equal to the second reference then we stop traversing. and the number of nodes that a reference traverses is the length of the loop in the linked list.

 Length of the rest of the linked list

-as you see after traversing the three nodes both references meet at the same node. so now the number of nodes that traverse by anyone reference has become the remaining length of the list.
+As you see, after traversing the three nodes, both references meet at the same node.
+So now the number of nodes that are traversed by any reference has become the remaining length of the list.
+So now the length of the whole list is equal to the length of the cycle plus the length of the remaining list.

-find and remove loop in linked list
+Remove the loop in linked list

-so now we remove the loop from the list.
+So now we remove the loop from the list.

 def remove_cycle(self):